 When allocating investments within consolidated investment funds to the fair value hierarchy, the Group has adopted a simplified approach whereby investments (outside of those identified as Level 3) in listed equities and securities are allocated to fair value Level 1, and investments in unlisted equity and debt securities are allocated to Level 2, to align to the classifications set out in the table above.
+The Company currently holds no instruments at fair value.

-d.
 Taxation